kevinmutwiri/soft-skills/week4/writingFoundations.md

 5. **Climax** – ​This is the highest point of tension in your story and comes from whatever choice your protagonist made during the critical choice.
 It doesn’t have to be a huge battle between good and evil.
 It can be something as simple as an important decision being made.
 6. **Falling Action** – ​This is where the consequences of the critical choice and climax play out.
 It should show the changed status of your characters – especially the protagonist.
 The changes must make sense with how the story unfolds.
 The outcome should be probable as nothing should happen for no reason.
 7. **Resolution** – ​This is where the story wraps up.
 Your characters return to their lives but now are perhaps wiser or changed.

+## Creating a Storytelling Outline

+To create a powerful story arc, it is essential to emphasize Step 3 of the writing process: organizing and planning.
+An effective tool that we can utilize for this purpose is called an outline.

+You may already be familiar with outlines from your previous English classes back in high school.
+Outlines serve as excellent aids for listing the main parts of your story, ensuring a key message in each section, and connecting all the elements together in a compelling narrative or structure.

+[This video](https://www.youtube.com/watch?v=M4BkVmA0p6Y) focuses on writing an outline for a speech.
+Remember, as a tech professional, you won’t always have your computer to hide behind.
+At times, you will need to address an audience or make a presentation.
+Having a clearly outlined and engaging speech will be advantageous.

+Ask yourself as you watch:

+- Have I understood the flow and order of a speech outline?
+- Have I captured all the various components of a speech outline?
+- Have I understood the importance of the “Opening” and what it ties into?
+- What the “Close” needs to tie back to?